laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 ## When to use Deterministic Serialization {#WhenDeterministic}

-Most applications do not require deterministic encoding &mdash; even those that use signing or hashing to authenticate or protect the integrity of data.
+Most applications do not require deterministic encoding &mdash; even those that employ signing or hashing to authenticate or protect the integrity of data.
-For example, the payload of a COSE_Sign message (See {{-COSE}}) does not need to be encoded deterministically, because it is transmitted along with the message.
+For example, the payload of a COSE_Sign message (See {{-COSE}}) does not need to be encoded deterministically because it is transmitted along with the message.
 The recipient receives the exact same bytes that were signed.

 Deterministic encoding is required when the data being protected is NOT transmitted in the form needed for authenticity or integrity checks.